tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Oct 05 2007

-Jean Rolfson (a 53-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Jean Rolfson (a 53-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Jean Rolfson had never preached her views to theists before, and freaked out.
 Jean Rolfson thought about praying to Karma, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Jean Rolfson entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Jean Rolfson used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Jean Rolfson argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.